-This is where an organization has an in-house team of FM professionals whoprocure and manage a series of outsourced contracts.
-There may be a smallteam of in-house non-management staff such as maintenance technicians to runhigh risk operations or maintain vital M&E plant.
+This is where an organization has an in-house team of FM professionals who procure and manage a series of outsourced contracts.
+There may be a small team of in-house non-management staff such as maintenance technicians to run high-risk operations or maintain vital M&E plants.

 Outsourced managing agent FM contract

-In this scenario the organization will outsource most or all services on contracts and will appoint a FM company as managing agent to manage these contracts on their behalf.
+In this scenario, the organization will outsource most or all services on contracts and will appoint an FM company as the managing agent to manage these contracts on their behalf.
 Here the service contracts are between the client organization and the service providers.
 The client organization is responsible for procurement and the FM managing agent will manage performance.
 Although the FM services are outsourced the client organization must maintain in-house the knowledge and skill to procure and understand the delivery of FM services.
 This is sometimes referred to as an ‘intelligent client’ function.
-To co-ordinate services requests and collate data to manage performance it is usual to provide a centralized call center which will operate on some form of service management software.
-The call center can be provided by the FM company, a third party or the client organization.
+To coordinate service requests and collate data to manage performance it is usual to provide a centralized call centre which will operate on some form of service management software.
+The call centre can be provided by the FM company, a third party or the client organization.

 Outsourced managing contractor FM contract Structurally this is similar to outsourcing on a managing agent contract but a step further whereby the FM supplier will deliver services to the client organization through a mixture of their